-Monitor reaches where vegetation or debris has become established in the Riverbed.
-If feasible, maintain an adequate clearance within the Riverbed to safely pass debris or reduce the risk of erosion due to blockages that could cause damage to streambanks and riparian habitat due to storm flows within the Riverbed.
+Monitor reaches where vegetation or debris has become established in the Riverbed low flow channel or on gravel bars.
+If feasible, Mm aintain an adequate clearance within the Riverbed channel capacity to safely pass debris or reduce the risk of erosion due to or prevent blockages that could cause damage to streambanks property and riparian habitat due to storm flows within the Riverbed a magnitude that is less than or equal to the once in ten (10) year runoff event.

+C. INSPECTION

-- C. INSPECTION - 1.
-Erosion Protection Works Inspect bank work and channel modification projects to obtain compliance with standards and permit conditions. - 2.
-Vegetation Removal Monitor activities along the river to prevent unauthorized vegetation removal, grading, and works.
+1. Erosion Protection Works

+Inspect bank work and channel modification projects to obtain compliance with standards and permit conditions.

+2. Vegetation Removal

+Monitor activities along the river to prevent unauthorized vegetation removal, grading, and works.